 She also has a love for nature and nature photography, having visited numerous beaches (on the East Coast, West Coast, and Gulf Coast, as well as the Caribbean and England), and having hiked in deserts, and in mountains, and to many waterfalls.
 Her love for nature and nature photography led her to launch an outdoors magazine — with the first article from an interview with her friend Debbie Fletcher aboard a pontoon while divers visited Debbie’s family’s beloved Attakulla Lodge buried in the waters of Lake Jocassee.

-Her interests through the years have also included horseback riding, genealogy research, and historical research.
+Her interests through the years have also included horseback riding and genealogy research.

-She has always had an interest in sports, having played on her high school softball team and high school volleyball team (voted co-captain and MVP) and having played racquetball for fun while in college at Clemson, at Fike Recreation Center.
+She has always had an interest in sports, having played on her high school softball team and high school volleyball team (voted co-captain and MVP) and having played racquetball for fun, as an elective course while in college at Clemson, at Fike Recreation Center.
 (Childhood sports included basketball, soccer, softball, skateboarding, roller skating, and go-karting at a neighborhood former baseball field in Easley which at that time was only a dirt field but later became a restored baseball field again.)
-Through the years, she has been a fan of baseball, football, NASCAR, Motocross. golf, karate (and enjoyed attending karate tournaments in Memphis), and the Olympics (and enjoyed touring the U.S. Olympic Training Center in Colorado Springs).
-She has enjoyed, through the years, watching several younger relatives (elementary, middle, and high school age) in their athletic endeavors, including soccer, football, baseball, softball, volleyball, basketball, track, wrestling, and rodeo.
+Through the years, she has been a fan of baseball, football, NASCAR, Motocross. golf, karate (and enjoyed attending karate tournaments in Memphis, Tennessee), and the Olympics (and enjoyed touring the U.S. Olympic Training Center in Colorado Springs, Colorado).
+She has enjoyed, through the years, watching several younger relatives (elementary, middle, and high school age) in their athletic endeavors, including soccer, football, baseball, softball, volleyball, basketball, track, wrestling, rodeo, and cheerleading competition.

-She is a fan of classic cars, classic music, classic films, and classic television (including westerns, and she has enjoyed visiting many sites from the historic Old West as well as locations where classic westerns were filmed — and being on set as a favorite western television series was filmed in the 1990’s in California).
+She is a fan of classic cars, classic music, classic films, and classic television (including westerns, and she has enjoyed visiting many sites from the historic Old West as well as locations where classic westerns were filmed — and being on set while a favorite western television series, Dr. Quinn, Medicine Woman, was filmed in the 1990’s in California).

 Having varied interests is beneficial in the journalism profession, which requires reporting on many different topics.
 And she has enjoyed reporting on all of the communities of our county, for we are all connected and are, in essence, one community here in our home of Pickens County.